 Texture: Buckwheat makes these noodles dense while other starches can add a jelly-like chew.
 They have a springy edge despite their softness when cooked.

 How they're used: Most commonly served in a very cold broth (poultry or beef) with julienned vegetables, daikon radish, eggs and thin slices of meat or fish.
-Ingredients are served in a steel bowl with mustard oil or Korean chili paste (gochujang) to add heat.
+Ingredients are served in a steel bowl with mustard oil or Korean chile paste (gochujang) to add heat.

 Like wheat noodles, rice noodles come in a dizzying number of varieties.
 Loosely referred to as fun or fen in Cantonese, they're usually made with little more than rice flour and water.
 Most rice noodles are quite bland—beyond a subtle rice flavor they're mostly a carrier for bolder ingredients in a dish.
 They're more interesting for their texture, which can be thin and delicate or thick and soft.